Video Ed

 Get Stuff

-For a fee: Books, Buttons, and T-shirts
+For a fee: Books, Buttons, Turquoise Einstien T-shirts, and No Stinking Higgs t-shirts

 For free: Doing Physics with Quaternions (much of this site, 156 pages), Lectures on Dynamic Graphs and Unified Field Theory (75 pages).